 - Full support for both the employer and the employee from the network of highly-qualified and experienced Training and Employment Officers around the country and within the prisons.

 - A reference from the Training & Employment Officer of his/her experience of working with the individual prior to any job offer, on request.

 - PR and media opportunities if desired, and networking opportunities with other companies hiring Linkage or GATE candidates.

 - If interested, a tour of your nearest prison can be provided, with the Governor’s permission, by the local TEO, including the training workshops, in order to gauge the level of expertise and accredited courses provided in Irish prisons.

 You can expect that an IASIO candidate will have been working for some time with a Training and Employment Officer in preparation for a return to work, including the following types of intervention and development:

-- Creation of a career plan, taking responsibility for and being pro-active in positive self-development and promotion
+- Creation of a career and training plan, taking responsibility for and being pro-active in self-development

-Through several months of progressive work with the Training & Employment Officer, the candidate has the opportunity to demonstrate that he/she is motivated, job ready, and eager to begin a new life.
-TEOs will not recommend a candidate for employment if they are not confident that s/he is ready, willing and able, and that the employment is appropriate.
+Through several months of progressive work with the TEO, the candidate has the opportunity to demonstrate that he/she is motivated, job ready, and eager to begin a new life.
+TEOs will not recommend a candidate for employment if they are not confident that s/he is ready and that the employment is appropriate.

-An experienced team of 22 professional Training and Employment Officers in probation offices around the country and in prisons provides support to both the employer and the employee before and during the placement.
+A highly skilled and dedicated team of 25 Training and Employment Officers around the country and in our prisons provides support to both the employer and the employee before, during and after the placement.